mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 specialisations or those with a basic understanding of engineering have superior value.
-Maintenance workers with this level of cross-training are often called ‘drivehands’ in ship parlance.
+Maintenance workers with this level of cross-training are often called ‘drivehands' in ship parlance.
 The title is more esteemed in some circles and can even be used to negotiate for a marginally higher salary.
-Drivehands are expected to be troubleshooters who can assist the

-engineering staff or substitute for them in a pinch.
+Drivehands are expected to be troubleshooters who can assist the engineering staff or substitute for them in a pinch.
 Due to their more limited expertise, drivehand repairs are often temporary and might require more permanent attention by engineers at a later time.

-Ship maintenance staff must be creative and know how to use their skills to ‘jury rig’ a faulty system.
+Ship maintenance staff must be creative and know how to use their skills to ‘jury rig' a faulty system.
-While engineers are busy with the complicated tasks of keeping the ship’s high-tech drives running, maintenance workers must replace lighting systems, clean air ventilation shafts, get sticky iris valves to open and close properly, and keep the cargo crane
+While engineers are busy with the complicated tasks of keeping the ship's high-tech drives running, maintenance workers must replace lighting systems, clean air ventilation shafts, get sticky iris valves to open and close properly, and keep the cargo crane